Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Alternative Options (if applicable)

-• Depending on the context, you might be given an opportunity to submit the NCL certificate later within a specified timeframe.
+• Depending on the context, you might be allowed to submit the NCL certificate later within a specified timeframe.
 However, this is not always guaranteed and might be subject to additional verification and approvals.

 • In some cases, you might be able to apply for a fresh NCL certificate and submit it within the stipulated time to retain your eligibility.